Editorial consultancy on a global scale

 - Run talks and workshops on all aspects on engaging and immersive storytelling.

-Cat Flap can supply training and workshops for groups between 3 and 30 people on:
+Cat Flap can supply training and workshops for groups of between 3 and 30 people on:

 - Factual Storytelling (TV/Film and Audio)